 What does the use of your assets say about your worship?

-As I reflect on Asa’s responses to the Lord in renewing worship I'm convicted about things that need to change in my own life.
+As I reflect on Asa’s responses to the Lord and these four elements of worship renewal, I’m convicted about things that need to change in my own life.
+What about you?

 Signup below to stay in the loop with 'living theology'.Subscribe